The MERGE storage engine, also known as the

 security issue: If a user has access to MyISAM

-, that user can create a
+table t, that user can create a

-table m
+MERGE table m that

-.
+accesses t.
 However, if the user's

-privileges on t
+privileges on t are subsequently

 revoked, the user can continue to access

-by doing so through
+t by doing so through

-Use of DROP TABLE
+Use of DROP TABLE with a

-table drops only the
+MERGE table drops only the

-specification.
+MERGE specification.
 The underlying tables are

 not affected.

-table, you must specify a
+To create a MERGE table, you must specify a

 UNION=(

-option that indicates which list-of-tables
+option that indicates which list-of-tables)MyISAM tables to use.

 You can optionally specify an INSERT_METHOD